apache/incubator-hugegraph-doc/content/en/docs/config/config-guide.md

 The configuration method is simple:

-**Modify `rest-server.properties`**
+**[Optional]: Modify `rest-server.properties`**

-Modify the graph configuration file path (default path) in the graphs domain of rest-server.properties, for example:
+You can modify the graph profile directory in the `graphs` field of `rest-server.properties`.
+The default configuration is `graphs=. /conf/graphs`, if you want to change it to another directory then adjust the `graphs` domain, for example to `graphs=/etc/hugegraph/graphs`, example is as follows:

 ```properties
 graphs=./conf/graphs